-You should have grades 1-2/E-G at GCSE and a sound interest in agriculture.
-You will have an interview which parents and carers are welcome to attend.
+You should have grades E-G at GCSE and a sound interest in agriculture and horticulture.

 If you are a mature learner, we may be able to take into account your previous experience in your chosen subject.